-- Service intervals are based on the hourmeter reading. - Stop the engine when servicing. - Do not open the cap or drain plug to avoid injury by unexpected spouting of high temperature fluid or gas. - Open the cap slowly to relieve pressure. - Always keep the surface of control & instrument panels clean in case of damage or malfunction detected in panel, replace it with a new one. - Depending on the ambient and operation contions, the replacement cycle may be shortened. - All harsh working environment - Long term heavy load operation - High and low temperature working environment - Sudden change in temperature - Dusty or sandy working environment - Highly corrosive chemical working environment - Damp working environment - For other details, refer to the service manual.
+- Service intervals are based on the hourmeter reading. - Stop the engine when servicing. - Do not open the cap or drain plug to avoid injury by unexpected spouting of high temperature fluid or gas. - Open the cap slowly to relieve pressure. - Always keep the surface of control & instrument panels clean in case of damage or malfunction detected in panel, please it by a new one. - For other details, refer to the service manual.